cagarweyne/es2015/promises.md

 ```
 The `then` function is called anytime a promise is successful and the catch method of the promise is called when there is an error.
 We can also call another method on the promise called `all`, that we can use to call multiple promises as an array, we will see more on this later.
 Depending on browser implementation of ES6, as of ES2015 promises are native JavaScript, meaning that you will not necessarily need a third party library to use them in your code.

 let's say that you want to make an API call to retreive a list of tasks from the server and this is going to be promise based.
-When you make the call you will not be able to get the tasks immediately from the server, since this takes time to traverse the network, process the request and send back the response etc. Since we have a promised based AJAX call, we can imagine the promise to be like a receipt or a 'promise' so to speak that we will eventually receive the value that we requested or get a reason (error) as to why it could not be sent.
+When you make the call you will not be able to get the list of tasks immediately from the server, since this takes time to traverse the network, process the request and send back the response etc. Since we have a promised based AJAX call, we can imagine the promise to be like a receipt or a 'promise' so to speak that we will eventually receive the value that we requested or get a reason (error) as to why it could not be sent.

+###pending state
+promises transition from state to state and whenever we create a promise it will initially be in a 'pending' state.
+This means that the promises has not been resolved or rejected.
+Its status is pending, meaning that we are waiting on the outcome to either be resolved or rejected.

+###Resolved
+When we receive our list of tasks from the API, the state of our promise will change from 'pending' to fulfilled or resolved.
+We can then access our list of tasks inside the `then()` function.

+###Rejected
+If, for whatever reason, there is an error that causes the request to not be fulfilled, then the promise's state will be rejected and we can access this error via the `catch()`